zooniverse/front-end-monorepo/.github/ISSUE_TEMPLATE/feature-request--ux--ui--accessibility--design--etc.md

 ---
 name: 'Feature request: UX, UI, accessibility, design, etc'
-about: Suggest an idea for this project related to UX, UI, accessibility, or design
+about: Suggest an idea or document a planned feature to-do
 title: ''
 labels: enhancement

 ---

 ## Package
+_Choose from the list, or write "unknown"_ _app-content-pages, app-content, lib-classifier, lib-panoptes-js, lib-react-components_

 ## Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 ## Describe the solution you'd like
 A clear and concise description of what you want to happen.

-## Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.

 ## Additional context
 Add any other context or screenshots about the feature request here.